-The Dolly Phenomenon
+The Dolly Clone Phenomenon

-To be fair, there are some top sellers who approach their craft more as scientists than artists.
+To be fair, there are some top sellers who approach their craft more as “scientists” than artists.
 Rather than others needing to reverse engineer the “what” and the “how” to arrive at a “best practice” through direct observation, these scientists can help us map out their processes.
 In my experience and observations, scientific rainmakers are rare, and still have a difficult time explaining the “why”.
-To complicate things further, top sellers rarely if ever use any single methodology, instead preferring to use a hybrid of various processes and techniques they’ve acquired over the years.
-They may use something resembling Challenger for this part of the sales process, Solution Selling for another, and Sandler for yet another stage; they don’t call them out as such, but the actions they take are recognizable and somewhat predictable.
+To complicate things further, top sellers rarely if ever use any single methodology.
+They use a hybrid of various processes and techniques they’ve acquired over the years.
+Some may use something resembling Challenger for this part of the sales process, Solution Selling for another, and Sandler for yet another stage.
+They don’t call them out as such, but the actions they take are recognizable and somewhat predictable.

 All best practices will work some of the time, and a very few may even work most of the time.
 It’s not necessarily a bad idea to distill best practices from the top performers, but we need to adjust our expectations and keep in mind that no two sales situations, and no two customers, are exactly the same — and in fact, our customers and the sales environments in which we operate are constantly evolving.
 There’s a high probability, therefore, that today’s best practice might be of limited or no use tomorrow.